-Online Shopping & eCommerce Statistics, Trends & Data in 2018
+Online Shopping & eCommerce Statistics, Trends & Data

 Online shopping is a thriving industry.
 In recent years, the emergence of eCommerce has led to greater convenience and a wider choice of products for consumers, who are now able to make purchases from the comfort of their living room on a laptop, tablet or mobile device.